Will emphasizing Medicare solve Democrats'

-CHARLOTTE, North Carolina (Reuters) - At their national convention last week in Tampa, Republicans tried to improve their sagging numbers with minority voters by touting a racially diverse list of speakers - a contrast to the largely white crowd of delegates there.
+CHARLOTTE, N.C., Sept 6 (Reuters) - At their national convention last week in Tampa, Republicans tried to improve their sagging numbers with minority voters by touting a racially diverse list of speakers - a contrast to the largely white crowd of delegates there.

 This week in Charlotte, Democrats are putting on their own show of diversity, with Hispanics, Asian- and African-Americans not only on the podium, but also throughout the sections of delegates.